 Following consent for the 49.9MW solar farm in October 2024, RES is now preparing for construction of the project which will be capable of generating clean, low-cost electricity for around 15,000 homes every year as well as delivering a significant biodiversity net gain.
 A host of biodiversity enhancement measures will be implemented including the planting of some 2.5km of new species-rich hedgerow.

-If you have any questions, or would like further information, please contact us.
+If you have any questions about the upcoming trial trenching works, please contact us.

 Planning Application